Remote Selling: Co-browsing vs. Screen Sharing

 We won’t be able to replace the effectiveness of an in-person meeting, but we can do our best to make sure we use the technology that gets us the closest.
 Technology that is focused on connecting people and allowing them to fully engage with brands and share content with each other as if they were side-by-side.
 In the new age of fully remote selling, the sales teams that do this, and do it well, will be able to truly showcase their solutions and close deals.

-Learn more about co-browsing vs. screen sharing, and Surfly’s unique technology.
+Learn more about co-browsing technology, and Surfly’s unique proxy based approach.